Investing in Multifamily Real Estate

 While office, industrial and retail properties typically have only one or a small handful of tenants locked into long-term leases, multifamily properties often have dozens or even hundreds of individual rental agreements (1 for every unit) averaging 1-year in term, with tenants turning over on a rolling basis.
 This arrangement provides downside-protection by minimizing vacancy exposure during economic downturns.
 On the other hand, consistent turnover of leases in a multifamily property allows management to gradually ratchet up average rents in accordance with prevailing market rates and commensurate with the rate of inflation.

 For more on how private real estate can serve as a hedge against inflation, please see this article.

 Multifamily exhibits low volatility

-For context, federal agencies and government-sponsored entities hold 50% of the total multifamily debt outstanding as of Q2 2021.
+For context, federal agencies and government-sponsored entities hold roughly 50% of the total multifamily debt outstanding as of Q2 2022.3

 This affordability gap was further exacerbated during the pandemic.
 Many renters who would be inclined to homeownership could not afford to do so.
 Some young adults even moved in with their parents, albeit temporarily.
 Given the high cost of homeownership and the expected increase in household formation, there’s every indication that demand for multifamily housing will remain strong.

 Multifamily Investment Case Study